Gitju/Machinecoin-Paperwallet/README.md

 The paper.machinecoin.org project, software and embedded resources are copyright paper.machinecoin.org.

-Portions of the all-in-one HTML document contain JavaScript codes that are the copyrights of others.
+Portions of the all-in-one HTML document contain JavaScript codes and fonts that are the copyrights of others.
 The individual copyrights are included throughout the document along with their licenses.
 Included JavaScript libraries are separated with HTML script tags.

 Summary of JavaScript functions with a redistributable license:
-JavaScript function		License
+JavaScript function	|	License
--------------------		--------------
+-------------------	|	--------------
-Array.prototype.map		Public Domain
+Array.prototype.map	|	Public Domain
-window.Crypto			BSD License
+window.Crypto | BSD License
-window.SecureRandom		BSD License
+window.SecureRandom	| BSD License
-window.EllipticCurve		BSD License
+window.EllipticCurve	|	BSD License
-window.BigInteger		BSD License
+window.BigInteger |	BSD License
-window.QRCode			MIT License
+window.QRCode | MIT License
-window.Bitcoin			MIT License
+window.Bitcoin | MIT License

+Summary of fonts with a non-commercial license:
+Font	|	License
+-------------------	|	--------------
+FHA Condensed French NC	|	http://thefontry.com/fhacondensedfrench

 The paper.machinecoin.org software is available under The MIT License (MIT) Copyright (c) 2011-2013 bitaddress.org